 Once we have the body, now we need the “eyes” that will make our camera see in one way or another.

 The focal length is the distance in mm that exists between the lens and the sensor of our camera.
-This will determine the field of vision and the proportions of the elements we photograph.
-We will need longer focal lengths if we intend to photograph elements that are far away from our camera, and smaller focal lengths for capturing close-up elements.
+This will determine the vision and the proportions of the elements we photograph.
+We will need longer focal lengths if we intend to photograph elements that are far away from our camera and smaller focal lengths for capturing wider images.

 It is normal to have different lenses that cover a wide range while traveling.
 For this, we can use variable focal lenses (zoom) or fixed focal lenses.

-The fixed focal length lenses are characterized by a specific number in millimeters (mm) and does not vary.
-If we want to change the perspective or zoom in and out, we will have to move closer or further away from the element being photographed.
-The highest possible quality can be achieved with this type of lens at a certain distance, and are much lighter than the zoom / variable focal lenses.
+The fixed focal length lenses are determined by a specific number in millimeters (mm) which is fixed.
+If we want to change the perspective or zoom in and out, we will have to move closer or further away from the element.
+Thanks to these lenses, we can shoot the highest quality possible at a determined focal length and are much lighter than the zoom focal lenses.

-The variable focal length lenses allow us to regulate the focal length within a certain range.
-These lenses have great versatility since we can change the focal length with a simple zoom wheel without having to change the lens itself.
-Although it is more expensive than the fixed focal lengths alternative, we can save a lot of money by not having to buy different lenses for each focal length of the range.
-However, these lenses are usually heavier and often result in lower quality photos compared to those taken with a fixed focal length lenses.
+The zoom/variable focal length lenses.
+Using these lenses we can change the focal length within a certain range.
+They have great versatility since we can change the focal length with a simple zoom wheel without having to change the lens or move.
+Although they are more expensive than the fixed focal lengths alternative, we can save a lot of money by not having to buy different lenses for each focal length.
+However, these lenses are usually heavier and often result in lower quality photos compared to those taken with fixed focal length lenses.

-Amongst the variable focal point lenses, we find the so-called all-in-one zoom lenses since they cover a very wide focal range.
+One of the most classic zoom lens for traveling is the so-called all-in-one zoom lens, which covers a very wide focal range.
 These lenses can be used to take many types of images, from wide landscapes to portraits or photos with distant details.
-Although these lenses are very versatile, they are quite heavy and lower in quality compared to lenses of more specific focal length.
+Although they are very versatile, they are quite heavy and offer a lower quality compared to other fixed/zoom lenses.

-Fisheye lenses are ultra-wide lens with a field of vision covering up to 180 degrees at a focal length of 7-15mm.
-They have the broadest focal lengths.
-We can capture practically the whole scene that’s in front of you with these lenses.
-They are ideal for time-lapse or creating original photos.
+Fisheye lenses are ultra-wide lenses with a field of vision covering up to 180 degrees at a focal length of 7-15mm.
+They offer the widest focal length.
+You can capture practically the whole scene that’s in front of you with these lenses.
+They are ideal for time-lapse or creating original compositions.

 WIDE ANGLE lenses

 Wide-angle lenses have a focal length from 10 mm to 24 mm.
-With these focal lengths, we can capture a large area of the scene, making it ideal for landscapes and creative close-up shots.
-Also ideal for architecture, although we will have to be careful with the geometric deformations that it produces.
+With these focal lengths, we can capture a large area of the scene, making it the perfect lens for landscapes and creative shots close to the foreground.
+Also ideal for architecture, although we will have to be careful with the geometric deformations.

 Medium focal lenses

 These lenses have focal lengths ranging from 24mm to 70mm.
-In this range we will find the classic focal points more similar to our eye, such as a focal length around 35 mm, which is perfect for taking street photography.
-We can obtain even more detail with longer focal lengths at around 50 mm, making it ideal for portraits and the like.
+In this range, we will find the classic focal points more similar to our e, such as a focal length of around 35 mm, which is perfect for street photography.
+We can obtain even more detail with longer focal lengths at about 50 mm, making it an excellent lens for portraits.

-They are lenses with longer focal lengths, also known as telephoto lenses, with a focal length of more than 70 mm.
-We will find long focal lengths used mainly to take photograph with lots of details such as wildlife and sports, although some could also be used for portraits.
+There are lenses with longer focal lengths, also known as “telephoto lenses,” with a focal length of more than 70 mm.
+We will find long focal lengths used mainly to take pictures of far elements with lots of details such as wildlife and sports, although some could also be used for portraits or landscapes.

-Another factor to take into account when buying a new lens will be its luminosity, measured by the symbol “f“.
-Average quality lenses start between f 4-5.6 while more luminous focal points can be as low as 2.8, 1.8, or even 1.4.
+Another factor to take into account when buying a new lens will be the luminosity, measured by the symbol “f.“ Average quality lenses start between f 4-5.6 while more luminous lenses can range from f 2.8, f 1.8, or even f 1.4.

-The lower the f value, the “brighter” the lens (it lets more light in to the sensor), and the higher the price.
-But, we will be able to obtain greater clarity as well as the ability to photograph in low light conditions (night, twilight, auroras …).
+The lower the f value, the “brighter” the lens (more light will hit the sensor), and the higher will be the price.
+But, we will capture greater clarity, especially when shooting under low light conditions (night, twilight, auroras).

-For long focal zoom, lens with image stabilization can be of great help, especially if we do not use a tripod.
-This way, we can achieve clarity even when we photograph elements that are far away.
+For long focal zooms, lens with image stabilization can be of great help, especially if we do not use a tripod.
+This way, we can take sharp images even when we photograph elements that are far away or under low light.

 OUR SELECTION OF lenseS FOR TRAVEL PHOTOGRAPHY

-Because lenses are so different between brands and models, we cannot generically recommend them.
-However, we do not want to end this section without giving you some examples of the different lenses while choosing good travel photography equipment.
+As lenses are so different between brands and models, we cannot make a general recommendation.
+However, we do not want to end this section without giving you some examples of different lenses when choosing the best travel photography equipment.

 We need stability for many types of travel photography, especially landscape photography and night photography.
-Therefore, it is essential to have a tripod equipped with a matching ball head.
+Therefore, it is essential to have a tripod and a ball head.

 Choosing a tripod is not an easy task.
-Finding a balance between weight, size, stability, and price is an arduous task worth pursuing to have the best possible travel photography equipment.
+Finding a balance between weight, size, stability, and the price is an arduous task and one of the most difficult decisions when choosing the best possible travel photography equipment.

-They are small, ultralight tripods that are ideal for trips that don’t involve serious photography adventures or long trips where weight is a determining variable.
-We will need to use what’s available at the photography site to compensate for the lack of height this tripod provides for our camera.
+They are small, ultralight tripods designed for trips that don’t involve serious photography adventures or long trips where weight is a key factor.
+We will need to use the elements at the location to place this tripod such as trees, streetlights or handrails.

 TRIPODS FOR ORDINARY REFLEX CAMERAS

 Tripods designed for day-to-day photography.
-They must be robust and stable but at the same time not extremely heavy or uncomfortable to handle, variables undoubtedly difficult to reconcile.
-We can find quite competitive prices and can be very useful for studio photographs even for road trips where size or weight is not a determining factor.
+They must be sturdy and stable but at the same time not extremely heavy or uncomfortable to handle, variables undoubtedly difficult to meet.
+We can find quite competitive prices and can be very useful even for road trips where size or weight is not a determining factor.

-These tripods are lighter and more compact than the ordinary ones.
-There are many types of different materials, including hybrids between travel tripods and normal tripods.
-To be considered as a travel tripod, it must be packable into a handbag (less than 50 cm long) and weigh less than 2 kg.
+These tripods are lighter and more compact than the ordinary tripods.
+There are many types of different materials, including hybrids between travel tripods and standard tripods.
+To be considered as a travel tripod, it must be packable into a handbag (less than 20 inches long) and weigh less than 4’4 pounds.

-Heavier than others but much cheaper at the same time.
+Heavier than other materials but much cheaper at the same time.
 We found a wide range of aluminum tripods such as Benro, Manfrotto, Sirui, Vanguard, etc.

-Lighter but much costlier compared to aluminum.
-Many brands manufacture both aluminum and carbon fiber tripods, such as Manfrotto or Sirui, while others like Gitzo only manufacture carbon tripods.
+Lighter but more expensive compared to aluminum.
+Many brands manufacture both aluminum and carbon fiber tripods, such as Manfrotto or Sirui, while others like Gitzo only produce carbon tripods.

 Many basic tripods, especially those that are given with the Starter Kit, have flimsy plastic components.
-We do not recommend this type of tripod as we find cameras and lenses too valuable to trust a plastic tripod.
+We do not recommend this type of tripod as we find cameras and lenses too valuable to risk their lives in a plastic tripod.